 - 4 ounces Parmesan shredded plus the rind for the soup

 - 1 bay leaf

-- 2 tbsp olive oil plus more for drizzling over pasta
+- 2 tablespoon olive oil plus more for drizzling over pasta

-- ½ tsp fresh ground pepper plus more to taste
+- ½ teaspoon fresh ground pepper plus more to taste

 - Heat a large heavy bottom pot over medium heat.